 2. Milestones and targets shall be established in relation to each specific objective within a programme, with the exception of technical assistance and of the specific objective addressing material deprivation set out in Article [4(1)(xi)] of the ESF+ Regulation.

 3. Milestones and targets shall allow the Commission and the Member State to measure progress towards the achievement of the specific objectives.
-They shall meet the requirements set out in Article [33(3)] of the Financial Regulation.
+They shall meet the requirements set out in Article 33(3) of the Financial Regulation.

 Article 17